Sausage Vodka Sauce with Mafalda Pasta

 Does vodka change the flavor of the sauce?

-f you have ever wondered if the addition of vodka really makes a difference to the flavor of the sauce, it does!
-The Food Lab at Serious Eats did a taste test and determined that not only does it change the flavor of the sauce, but the ratio of vodka to tomato sauce and the cooking time also impact the results.
+If you have ever wondered if adding vodka really changes the sauce’s flavor, it does!
+The Food Lab at Serious Eats did a taste test and determined that not only does it change the sauce’s flavor, but the ratio of vodka to tomato sauce and the cooking time also impact the results.

 What is Mafalda pasta?

-I love to get your feedback so if you tried this Mafalda Pasta with Vodka Sauce and Sausage or any other recipes on this website, please leave me a comment below.
-I hope you enjoy our recipes and look forward to hearing from you!
+I love to get your feedback, so if you try this Vodka Sauce and Sausage with Malfada Pasta or any other recipe on this website, please leave me a comment below.
+I hope you enjoy our recipes, and I look forward to hearing from you!

 This is a creamy tomato sauce with Italian sausage.
 Silky, savory hearty and incredibly easy.